mikechau/react-primer-draft/README.md

 [JS Bin](http://jsbin.com/vahezonoyi/2/edit?html,js,output)

 Now, I know what you're thinking. `Inline events`, isn't that bad?
 It looks like its `inline` but its really not. `React` will attach the event for you via `event delegation`.
-So now we have a very declarative well to associate events to `DOM` elements.
+So now we have a very declarative way to associate events to `DOM` elements.
 Now there's no confusion as to what `elements` have what `events` and there is no hassle for `managing` `ids`.

 Here's a key point from the `React` documentation: